Dr Jason Wu MBBS(QLD), FRACGP

 2. Bloating, abdominal pains, bowel changes are very common symptoms, and there are a broad range of causes for such symptoms.
 Some causes are more serious than others.
 Please come in to Clayfield Medical Centre for a full assessment, so that we can work out why you have such annoying gut symptoms, and form a management plan for you.

 3. Precancerous changes of the cervix, and even cervical cancer may not give you any symptoms at all.
 You may expect some abnormal bleeding or pain, but this is not always the case!
-Therefore, it is important for you to have a pap smear every 2 years (more frequent pap smears if you have had abnormalities in your pap smears in the past).
-Please make a long appointment with one of our friendly female doctors for a pap smear and a comprehensive woman's check-up if you have not had a check up like this for 2 years.
-The best time for a pap smear is 7-10 days after your periods finish (assuming a regular normal menstrual cycle).
+Therefore, it is important for you to have cervical cancer screening regularly.
+Please make a long appointment with one of our friendly female doctors for cervical cancer screening and a comprehensive woman's check-up if you have not had a check up like this for longer than 2 years.
+The best time for such a check-up is 7-10 days after your periods finish (assuming a regular normal menstrual cycle).
 Since 1/12/2017, the screening involves checking for the DNA of oncogenic strains of Human Papilloma Virus (HPV DNA) which is responsible for the cell changes leading to cervical cancer.
 Once you have had a negative HPV DNA result, you may possibly not require another cervical screening for 5 years, depending on your prior pap smear history.